 The final comparison of the measured gravity and the computed gravity in cases 1, 2 and 3 is given in Fig. 9.
 The largest misfits are at BA05 and BA06 during the 2016-2017 period, for which gravity changes are underestimated by 19 and 15 μGal, respectively.
-Possible explanations for these two misfits are: a wrong site location, an error in the gravity data, an error in the DSM data or local but large hydrological effects, not accessible at the scale of the global hydrological models we used.
-However, we could not narrow our search down a specific issue at BA05 and BA06.
-At the other sites, the pattern and amplitude of the gravity observations is rather well explained by the modelling.
-Note that in Fig. 9b, the gravity modelled at most sites seems to need a small offset of -3 μGals to fit within the error bars of the observations.
+Possible explanations for these two misfits are as follows: an incorrect site location, an error in the gravity data, an error in the DSM data and local but large hydrological effects not accessible at the scale of the global hydrological models we used.
+However, we could not narrow our search down to a specific issue at BA05 and BA06.
+At the other sites, the pattern and amplitude of the gravity observations are rather well explained by the modeling.
+Note that in Fig. 9b, the gravity modeled at most sites seems to need a small offset of -3μ Gals to fit within the uncertainty of the observations.
 This may show that our absolute gravity estimate for the 2017 survey (Fig. 3) is wrong by 3 μGals.

-Multiplying the inverted densities (Table 6) with the volumes changes computed from the DSM changes, we can eventually compute the mass of sediment that were redistributed between two surveys, for each inversion cases (Fig. 10).
-Since the inverted densities are similar in each case (Table 6) and the volumes changes estimated from photogrammetry are identical, thus the estimated masses (volumes times density) are also similar in each three case.
+Multiplying the inverted densities (Table 6) with the volume changes computed from the DSM changes, we can eventually compute the mass of sediment that was redistributed between two surveys for each inversion case (Fig. 10).
+Since the inverted densities are similar in each case (Table 6) and the volume changes estimated from photogrammetry are identical, the estimated masses (volume times density) are also similar in each of the three cases.
 The difference mostly lies within the uncertainty of these estimates.
-In our mass estimation, we also differentiate the top and the toe of the landslide, because the top of the landslide mostly experience erosion, while its toe undergoes both erosion and sedimentation processes.
+In our mass estimation, we also differentiate the top and the toe of the landslide because the top of the landslide mostly experiences erosion while its toe undergoes both erosion and sedimentation.
 This helps to unravel how the sedimentation and erosion processes are distributed over the slow landslide.